PolyBooks/sdp_polyBooks/summaries/sprint8.md

 # Summary for week 8

 ## Dario (Scrum Master)
+This week I could not work much on SDP so I did not advance in any of my tasks.
+I did review a few PR and I think I gave some useful feedback to Sophie so that she could complete the features she was working on.
+I also prepared the product pitch for the scrum meeting.
+Next time I hope I will be able to provide more work on SDP

 ## Joshua
 This week I did some refactoring and started on the gps, and had to go through a lot of documentation to be able to do so.